Microorganisms

 E. Cuniculi is one of them, infecting the brain and other organs and causing a plethora of issues like paralysis, seizures, and headtilt.

-Baylisascaris is a roundworm found in raccoons that can infect the eyes and the brains alongside the rest of the organs and has similar symptoms to E. Cuniculi.
+Baylisascaris, a roundworm found in raccoons, can infect the eyes and the brain alongside the rest of the organs and has similar symptoms to E. Cuniculi.

 Coccidia are parasites infecting the GI tract, they affect the lining of the intestines, causing weight loss and diarrhoea among other things.
 There is also a second type of Coccidia that infects the liver causing hepatic damage.